siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 A vector field representing the local rate and direction of electromagnetic energy transport through space.

-$\mathbf{S}$ is part of a transport description.
-It does not imply a medium or mechanical flow.
+$\mathbf{S}$ describes how energy moves.
+It does not imply a mechanical fluid or particle substrate distinct from the field itself.
+In this program, the electromagnetic field is the continuous medium of energy transport.

 ## Continuity and Transport

 ### Continuity equation

-The relation

 $$
 \partial_t u + \nabla \cdot \mathbf{S} = 0
 $$

-which expresses local conservation of energy during continuous transport.
+A relation expressing local conservation of energy during continuous transport.

-In this program, the continuity equation is treated as a **description of observed energy transport through *space***, not as a metaphysical postulate.
+In this program, the continuity equation is treated as a description of observed energy transport through space, not as a metaphysical postulate.

 ### Continuity